AURORA VILLAGE CENTER

 King County (Shoreline), Washington

 The fifth regional-class shopping center in Greater Seattle was designed by John Graham, Junior.
-Open-air in format, the complex was developed by Seattle's Manson F. Backus, under the auspices of Aurora Shopping Center, Incorporated.
+Open-air in format, the complex was developed by Aurora Shopping Center, Incorporated; a joint venture of Seattle's Backus Improvement Company and Continental, Incorporated.
 AURORA VILLAGE CENTER was built on 35 acres, located 13.9 miles north of the center city.
 The site, then in unincorporated King County, was directly south of the King-Snohomish County line.

-A 3-level (180,000 square foot), Seattle-based Frederick & Nelson opened, on the east end of the mall, on July 22, 1963.
+The third, and final, mall construction phase added a 3-level (180,000 square foot), Seattle-based Frederick & Nelson department store.
+"Frederick's" opened, on the east end of the mall, on July 22, 1963.
 In 1967, Ernst Hardware relocated from a mall store into a freestanding (32,700 square foot) Ernst Home Center.
 It was built in the mall's south parking area.

 Shopping centers in the AURORA VILLAGE trade area included NORTHGATE CENTER (1950) {4.6 miles south, in King County (Seattle)}, AURORA SQUARE (1967) {2.2 miles southwest, in King County (Shoreline)} and ALDERWOOD MALL (1979) {4.7 miles northeast, in Snohomish County (Lynnwood)}.

 A 370,000 square foot power center, known as AURORA VILLAGE CENTER, was built.
-Its 1-level (156,000 square foot) Costco welcomed first patrons on June 30, 1994.
-Stores and services included Petco, Office Max, Big 5 Sporting Goods (a former mall tenant), and 1-level (130,000 square foot) Home Depot.
+Its 1-level (156,000 square foot) Costco welcomed first shoppers on June 30, 1994.
+Stores and services included Petco, Office Max, Big 5 Sporting Goods (a former mall tenant) and 1-level (130,000 square foot) Home Depot.
 The shopping center site became part of the newly-incorporated city of Shoreline in August 1995.

 Sources: